Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Discussion and outlook

 \section{Discussion and outlook}

 In this work, we have shown how to design the adiabatic schedules of the Rydberg Hamiltonian to efficiently solve the MIS problem on unit disk graphs.

 First, a statistical investigation of the conditions for which the final quantum state encodes the MIS solution has revealed that the final detuning should lie in a narrow interval.
 To our knowledge, these are the tightest bounds ever mentioned.
-We believe that choosing a final detuning in that interval would improve the results of many other studies, either in terms of success probability or number of optimization steps.
-In fact, applying adiabatic protocols in which the final ground state does not correspond to the sought solution can only lead to poorly performing algorithms.
+We believe that choosing a final detuning in that interval would improve the results of many other studies, either in terms of success probability or in terms of the number of optimization steps.
+Indeed, the application of adiabatic protocols in which the final ground state does not correspond to the sought solution can only lead to poorly performing algorithms.

 Second, the individual optimization of numerous small graphs has shown that the optimum parameters of the schedules depend mostly on the hardness parameter and only marginally on the size of the graph.
 Through extensive classical simulations of small systems, we have generated adiabatic schedules that perform extremely well also when applied to much larger graphs; only the hardest instances are not solved by our protocol.
-Obviously, improvements in the hardware would greatly help in this regard, especially if it permits a longer coherent evolution time.
-Since the quantum technology evolves rapidly, this could be the case soon.
-However, because of the combinatorial nature of the hardness parameter, very hard MIS problems exist only in sufficiently large graphs, so that our numerical study should be extended to larger graphs to address this issue.
-We believe that improved schedules could be easily found by considering slightly larger systems, for instance up to about 25 vertices, or even larger ones using tensor network techniques for the simulations whenever appropriate \cite{Orus2019}.
+Obviously, improvements in the hardware would greatly help in this regard, especially if they lead to a longer coherent evolution time.
+Since quantum technology is evolving rapidly, this could be the case soon.
+However, because of the combinatorial nature of the hardness parameter, very hard MIS problems exist only in sufficiently large graphs, so our numerical study should be extended to larger graphs to address this issue.
+We believe that improved schedules could be easily found by consideration of slightly larger systems, with up to about 25 vertices, or even larger ones with the use of tensor network techniques for the simulations whenever appropriate~\cite{Orus2019}.